AdobeDocs/commerce-frontend-core/src/pages/ui-components/image-uploader.md

 ---
-group: ui-components-guide
-title: ImageUploader component
+title: ImageUploader component | Commerce Frontend Development
+decsription:
 ---

+# ImageUploader component

 The ImageUploader UI component gives users the ability to upload images to the Media Gallery.